 The curriculum offered to pupils from 11 to 16 is one characterised by great depth and breadth.
 At age 11, pupils study a range of 17 subjects, with some of the more practical subjects taught in smaller groups to allow the greatest possible individual attention.

-At the end of Year 9 in Senior School, pupils choose a suite of GCSE subjects.
-English and Mathematics are compulsory, as are one modern foreign language and a combination of sciences.
+During Year 8 in Senior School, pupils choose a suite of GCSE subjects.
+English and Mathematics are compulsory, as are one modern foreign language a humanity and a combination of sciences.

 - English, Mathematics and Sciences

 - Two/three option subjects from: a second Modern Foreign Language, Art, Business Studies, Classical Civilisation, Computer Science, DT (Product Design), Ethics & Philosophy, Geography, History, Latin, Music, or Physical Education

 - Complementary Studies, Tutor Periods, PE and Games

 As a free school, Queen Elizabeth’s is not constrained by the requirements of the National Curriculum.